isao/scanfs/README.md

     // begin scan, convert emitted pathnames to absolute scan.absolutely([pathA, pathB]);

-A functional example including handlers.
+A contrived but functional example including helper functions.
 This 1) outputs the file size of all JSON files, 2) outputs the modification dates of every directory, and 3) ignores 'node_modules', and '.git' directories.
-Note the `new` operator is optional, and is not used here.
+Note the `new` operator is optional, and is not used in this example.

     var Scanfs = require('scanfs');